l3mpire/lemlist-developer/source/includes/_leads.md

 Parameter | Description
 --------- | -----------
-email | email address of the lead.
+email | email address of the lead. campaignId | (Optional) Search for this lead only the specified campaign

 ## Pause a Specific Lead by Email